skosch/YinYangFit/docs/source/index.markdown

 d'être* for optical sizes in typography, and to models based on spatial frequency channels as a natural fit for this aspect of letterfitting.

+We will return to the question of how V1 outputs vary in response to changing pair distances in a later section.
+For now, let's move on to how these signals are processed in subsequent areas.

 ## Area V2, Portilla-Simoncelli texture correlations, and crowding effects

 Area V1 deconstructed the incoming imagery into thousands of edge and line